geekymoose/elephant-logger/README.md

 > (Doc may be not UpToDate)

 ## Performance
-> My goal is to implement a logger with high performance.
-> However, I haven't done profiling and performance test yet!!
+> I've done literally no profiling / performance test so far!!
+> This is evil!
+I will (and have to) do it soon!
+> I will also check the actual performance with several threads logging concurrently.
-> (My solution could be even slower than simple cout -> profiling required)
+> For now, my solution could be even slower than simple cout.